 We have employment agreements with our CEO, President, and our Senior Vice President of Corporate Development (collectively the "Executives").
 The employment agreements provide that our Executives will maintain the confidentiality of our confidential and proprietary information for as long as the information is not publicly disclosed.
 These agreements include separate provisions wherein our Executives will receive certain prescribed benefits based upon changes in their employment status or in the event of a change in control.
-The compensation committee believes that it is in our best interests as well as the best interests of our stockholders to offer such benefits to these executive officers.
-We compete for executive talent in a highly competitive market in which companies routinely offer similar benefits to senior executives.
+The compensation committee believes that it is in our best interests as well as the best interests of our stockholders to offer such benefits to senior executives.
 The compensation committee believes that providing change in control benefits to senior executives allows them to evaluate objectively whether a potential change in control transaction is in the best interest of our stockholders, without having to be concerned regarding their future employment.
 It allows them to focus on the negotiations during such a transaction when we would require thoughtful leadership to ensure a successful outcome.